 First you will need to check the pressures at idle and record both HIGH and LOW side pressure readings.
 These pressures will vary depending on ambient temperature (temperature of the outside atmosphere), but ideally, you will want to see your low side pressure between 30-40 psi and your high side pressure between 150-175 psi.
 If one or both are out of that spec, see the options below to start looking further into your problem.

 H – too low

 System under charged or too much oil

 Check visually for any leaks in the system.
-If you are low on freon, it leaked out somewhere.
-Look for oil residue around the hose ferrules, fitting connections at compressor, condenser, and evaporator or expansion device.
-If no obvious leak is found, recover the freon and replace the service ports or valves, evacuate and recharge the system, and add dye in case there is another leak.
-You might spend $150-$300 at a shop for this service depending on your market and how much freon your system holds. ***NOTE: It is illegal to vent R134A freon into the atmosphere.
+If you are low on refrigerant, it leaked out somewhere.
+Look for oil residue around the hose ferrules, fitting connections at the compressor, condenser, and evaporator or expansion device.
+If no obvious leak is found, recover the refrigerant and replace the service ports or valves, evacuate and recharge the system, and add dye in case there is another leak.
+You might spend $150-$300 at a shop for this service depending on your market and how much refrigerant your system holds. ***NOTE: It is illegal to vent R134A refrigerant into the atmosphere.
 Evacuation and recharge should be performed by a licensed professional with the proper machinery.***

 When done, run the vehicle with the gauges still connected and record new pressures.
 If there is still an issue, please go back to the DIAGNOSING your AC page HERE.
 If it is blowing cold now… go enjoy the cool air!